wzao1515/w6113.github.io/index.md

 layout: index
 ---

 #### Overview

-This course is intended as a crash course in database systems research.
+This course is intended as an advanced graduate-level course in database systems research.
 It will cover classic and modern database research papers.
-Topics will range from classic database system design, modern optimizations in single-node and multi-node settings, data cleaning and explanation, and data provenance   The class places a _heavy emphasis on paper reading and writing good paper reviews_.
-Students will complete assignments based on some of the readings, and conduct a semester-long project.
+Topics will range from classic database system design, modern optimizations in single-node and multi-node settings, data cleaning and explanation, and data provenance.

+The class places a _heavy emphasis on paper reading and writing good paper reviews_.
+Students will be expected to read papers in depth, complete assignments based ideas from the readings, and conduct a semester-long research project.

 Students are expected to be comfortable with a range of programming languages, actively participate in discussions, and present a paper in class.
 <small style="color: grey">Course capped at 25.
-If waitlist is huge, a small assignment will be used to choose participants.</small>
+If waitlist is huge, an assignment will be used to choose participants.</small>